Spring Break Opportunities

 Interviewing

 An interview is an opportunity for a candidate and employer to learn more about one another and assess a potential fit.
 Being well-prepared throughout the interview process will help you to successfully share your qualifications with an employer and improve your chances of receiving a job or internship offer.
-The following list of Sample Interview
+The following list of sample interview

 Conducting an Intentional Job Search